adia-dev/govee-lights-ex/README.md

 ---

-## 📌 Planned Improvements / TODO
+## 📌 Roadmap

-### Internal Enhancements
+### Internal

-- [ ] **Device caching layer**
-- [ ] reduces API calls dramatically
-- [ ] TTL-based refresh or manual invalidation

-- [ ] **Better error messages**
-- [ ] contextual failures (`device not found`, `brightness out of range`, etc.)
-- [ ] include Govee error metadata

-- [ ] Improved fault-tolerance
-- [ ] automatic retries for transient network errors
-- [ ] optional backoff mechanism
+* Device caching layer (TTL / manual invalidation)
+* Improved contextual errors
+* Retry & backoff for transient HTTP failures

-### Feature Expansion
+### Features

-- Add full RGB color control
+* Full RGB color workflows
-- Scene / Dynamic effect control
+* Scene / effect control
-- Presets & automation helpers
+* Presets & automation helpers
-- More test coverage + mock API adapter

-Create an issue if you'd like to help or suggest something.
+* Extended state modeling

 ---

 ## ❤️ Contributing

-Pull requests are welcome!
+Issues and pull requests are welcome.
-Issues, ideas, feedback, all appreciated.

-If you enjoy this library, leave a ⭐ on the repo •͡˘㇁•͡˘
+If you find this useful, consider leaving a ⭐ on the repository: it helps a lot !!!